-During the years ended December 31, 2015 and 2014, we had one major customer, a large defense primary contractor, which comprised 24% and 18% of our revenues, respectively.
+During the year ended December 31, 2016, we had two major customers, both large defense primary contractors, which together comprised 25% of our revenues.
+During the year ended December 31, 2015, one of those customers comprised 23% of our sales.
 There were no other customers that comprised greater than 10% of our total revenues during these years.